Manage organizations & users

 |

-Pod Manager | A user in the organization that can create pods.
-When a pod is created this user is granted Pod Admin on the pod. |
+Pod Manager | A pod manager can create pods in addition to everything an organization user can do.
+When a pod is created, this user is granted Pod Admin on the pod. |

 |